stemangiola/tidySingleCellExperiment/README.md

 #  Aggregating cells

-Sometimes, it is necessary to aggregate the expression data from a group of cells into a single value.
-For example, when comparing groups of cells across different samples.
-Cells within a sample are not independent of each other and treating them as such may result in over-optimistic p-values.
+Sometimes, it is necessary to aggregate the gene-transcript abundance from a group of cells into a single value.
+For example, when comparing groups of cells across different samples with fixed-effect models.

 In tidySingleCellExperiment, cell aggregation can be achieved using the `aggregate_cells` function.